DerOwnerHD/gd-parser/README.md

 # gd-parser
-A NPM package for fetching information of Geometry Dash's servers
+A NPM package for fetching information from Geometry Dash's servers

 ---